impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 Here we check whether the user passed the `--complete` flag as the first argument to `rbenv exec`.
 If they did, we run `rbenv-shims --short`.

 This is a different command from what we usually run when the user passes `--complete`.
-For instance, [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-commands#L9){:target="_blank" rel="noopener"} we just echo basic strings when the user passes this flag.
+For instance, [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-commands#L9){:target="_blank" rel="noopener" } we just echo basic strings when the user passes this flag.
 I'm curious why we do things differently here.

 First of all, what does `rbenv exec --complete` result in?
 Let's run it and find out: